ayuti98/RegistrationForm/README.md

 # Registration Form
 # Introduction
- This is  a simple registration form created using basics of html and css.
+Depending upon the criterias mentioned, this is  a simple registration form of company created using basics of html and css.
 The form contains fields where you can enter your data

 # Requirments
 visual studio or any text editor. <br>